GiganticNodes/ZamaLink/README.md

 **Complete privacy for crypto donations using Zama FHEVM technology**

-ZamaLink is a revolutionary crowdfunding platform that enables **fully private donations** using advanced FHEVM (Fully Homomorphic Encryption Virtual Machine) technology.
-Campaign organizers can raise funds while keeping all donation amounts completely encrypted and private until claimed.
+ZamaLink is a revolutionary crowdfunding platform that enables **fully private donations** using advanced Fully Homomorphic Encryption (FHEVM) technology from Zama.
+Campaign organizers can raise funds while keeping all donation amounts completely encrypted and private until claimed, ensuring unprecedented privacy in decentralized fundraising.

 ## Smart Contracts (Sepolia Testnet)